ALBA-Synchrotron/MARTApp/quick_launch_manual.md

            ghcr.io/alba-synchrotron/martapp:latest
 ```

-- `-e DISPLAY=COMPUTER_IP` allows us to access the display for the GUI. `COMPUTER_IP` must be our IP retrieved using ipconfig.
-For some cases instead of using the IP we can set `DISPLAY=host.docker.internal:0.0`.
+- `-e DISPLAY=COMPUTER_IP` allows us to access the display for the GUI. `COMPUTER_IP` must be our IP address, retrieved using' ipconfig'.
+For some cases, instead of using the IP, we can set `DISPLAY=host.docker.internal:0.0`.
 - `-v "/tmp/.X11-unix/:/tmp/.X11-unix/"` allows us to forward X11.
-- `-v "SOURCE:DESTINATION"` allows us to access `SOURCE` path (in our machine) as the path indicated in `DESTINATION`.
+- `-v "SOURCE:DESTINATION"` allows us to access `SOURCE` path (on our machine) as the path indicated in `DESTINATION`.

 </details>

 <details>
 <summary>macOS</summary>

-First, we need to install **XQuartz** that can be download from here or using the command line:
+First, we need to install **XQuartz**, which can be downloaded from here or using the command line:
 ```bash
 brew install --cask xquartz
 ```